I've Adopted! So Now What?!

 Q: How do I know my new pet is healthy?

 A: Your pet has been vet checked and was healthy at the time of the check-up.
 However, in rare occasions, he/she may become sick.
 If your pet is sneezing frequently, has runny discharge from eyes, vomits frequently, has diarrhea, it is recommended to contact your vet immediately.

 Q: What food should I feed my new pet?

-A: Ask a Lake Haven volunteer or PetSmart associate what food your new pet has been eating.
-Most are fed Purina One or Iams.
+A: Ask your vet or an associate at your favorite pet store what food your new pet should.
+You should get a small supply of food when you adopt.
 It is very important to continue the same type of food at first to prevent any stomach upset.
 If you wish to use a different brand of food, mix the current food with the new food for several weeks to a month.
 Switching abruptly will have negative effects.

 Q: Where should my new cat or kitten sleep at night?

 A: With kittens, start out in a small room for several weeks to a month when not supervised.
 Kittens do not need much space and like a small room such as a bathroom or laundry room.
 Adult cats should also be kept in a confined space at first, until he or she is accustomed to the new surroundings.

 A: Kittens and puppies get into everything, so be sure to remove any hazardous items, such as cleaning supplies, dangling objects, plastic bags and small objects that could result in choking.

 Q: How do I introduce my new pet to my resident pet(s)?
 How long will it take?

 A: There is no answer for how long it will take, but plan on at least three weeks.
 It is important to make your new animal feel welcome, but even more important to make your current pet feel loved and safe.